 HOW TO APPLY

-Please send your resume, copy of your diploma, a copy of your passport and a recent photo (a common request from schools in Thailand) to be considered!
+Please send your resume, copy of your diploma, a copy of your passport and a recent headshot (a common request from schools in Thailand) to be considered!

 How long are the teaching contracts?

-It depends on where you’re placed.
-After successful completion of the TEFL course, the agency will work to place you in a school, and your contract terms will be between you and the school.
-Usually contracts are either 5 months (one semester) or 10 months (one academic year), but it’s quite common for teachers to re-sign contracts and stay longer than the initial commitment.
+It depends on when you start and where you’re placed.
+After successful completion of the TEFL course, our partners will work to place you in a school, and your contract terms will ultimately be between you and the school.
+Most teachers are simply asked to complete the term they start in, so if you start mid-term your commitment could be as little as 2-3 months or as much as 5 months (a full semester).
+A few schools will ask for a one-year commitment.
+Just let the team know what you’re open to and keep in mind that 95% of our teachers decide to re-sign contracts and stay longer than they initially planned.

 What if I decide to extend my contract?